tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Phased migration paths, including initial use of hybrid signature schemes, eventual transition to PQC-only certificates, and later migration to new PQC algorithms as cryptanalysis or security policy guidance evolves.
-* Protection against downgrade attacks across all transition phases.
-  Downgrade protection is critical throughout the migration period, since relying parties may otherwise be tricked into accepting weaker traditional authentication even when PQC-only or composite credentials exist.
+* Downgrade protection is critical throughout the migration period, since relying parties may otherwise be tricked into accepting weaker traditional authentication even when PQC-only or composite credentials exist.
-  For open environments (for example, the Web), one possible mitigation is the X.509 Post-Quantum/Composite Hosting Continuity (PQCHC) extension {{?PQCHC=I-D.reddy-lamps-x509-pq-commit-latest}}, which enables a certificate subject to convey an intent to continue presenting PQC or composite credentials for a configured continuity period beyond the certificate’s notAfter date.
+  For open environments (for example, the Web), one possible mitigation is the X.509 Post-Quantum/Composite Hosting Continuity (PQCHC) extension {{!PQCHC=I-D.reddy-lamps-x509-pq-commit-latest}}, which enables a certificate subject to convey an intent to continue presenting PQC or composite credentials for a configured continuity period beyond the certificate’s notAfter date.